Badminton Ireland

 Badminton Ireland, formally the Badminton Union of Ireland, is the national governing body for the sport of badminton in Ireland and Northern Ireland.
-As of January 2019, there are more than 16,000 registered players.
+As of January 2024, there are more than 15,000 registered players.

 History

 Founded as the Badminton Union of Ireland in 1899, it later became one of the founding members of International Badminton Federation in 1934.

+Affiliated associations

-The union consists of four branches which come from Provinces of Ireland: Connacht, Leinster, Ulster, and Munster.
+Badminton Ireland has a total of 4 affiliated associations which come from Provinces of Ireland.